sage-code/maj/alphabet.md

 **Affricate J**

-Letter "J", "j" is voiced affricate post-alveolar when used before vowels: {a, e, y, i, o, u}: This sound is produced with tongue front.
+Letter "J", "j" is voiced affricate post-alveolar when used before vowels: {e, y, i, o, u}: This sound is produced with tongue front.
 The best symbol for this sound is IPA digraph: `dʒ`.

-* jela => IPA:"dʒela" = "jell"
-* jyro => IPA:"dʒiro" = "around"
-* joka => IPA:"dʒoka" = "game"

 **Fricative J**

-Letter "j" is fricative-post alveolar, when is last letter of the word or is followed by {w, h} or consonant.
-This sound must be produced with the tip of your tongue not the front.
+Letter "j" is voiced fricative-post alveolar.
+This sound must be produced with the tip of your tongue relaxed on top roof and softly vibrate.
 Best IPA symbol for this sound is `ʒ`.

 * Maj   => IPA:"maʒ"  (name of this language)
 * yjma	=> IPA:"iʒma" = "picture"

-**Plosive G**

-Letter "G", "g" is plosive-uvular.
-To pronounce this sound you must press the back of your tongue on the back roof of your mouth and produce a plosive sound like "gue" or "gui".
-The best IPA symbol for this sound is "ɢ", also known as "Hard G"
+* joka  => IPA:"ʒoka" = "game"
+* jela  => IPA:"ʒela" = "jell"
+* jyro  => IPA:"ʒiro" = "around"

 **Modified: Q**

 In Maj, "Q" is used to create similar sound to Latvian "Č" = IPA:"tʃ".
-It sounds like "ch" in "chin" or "chicken".
-Letter "Q" replace digraph "ch", thus making the words shorter.
-For original "Qu" is replaced by "Qw".
+It sounds like "ch" in "chin" or "chicken" or "peach".
+This replace digraph "ch", thus making the Maj words shorter.

-* Maj word "Qwyn" = ENG: "Queen" is read like IPA: "kwin";
+* qyka = "girl" is read like IPA: "tʃika";
-* Maj word "aqwa" = ENG: "water" is read like IPA: "akwa";
+* akwa = "water" is read like IPA: "akwa";

 **Modified: X**